codemodsquad/astx/README.md

 ### Preserving Formatting

-I recommend trying this first:
+If your codebase is formatted with prettier, I recommend trying this first:

 ```json
 {